 Social Workers go where no other profession goes, and our primary job is to give hope to the hopeless.
 What happens when the hope of a Social Worker is gone?
-Social Workers don’t usually receive press unless a child dies or some sort of malfeasance occurs.
-This is not the media’s fault.
+Social Workers don’t usually receive press unless a child dies or some sort of malfeasance occurs, but this is not the media’s fault.
 It’s the social worker’s responsibility to advocate and create opportunities to influence discussions occurring in the media.
-However, when an opportunity arises for a social worker to use that platform to educate and inform, it often results in a missed opportunity.
+However, when an opportunity arises for a social worker to use a media platform to educate and inform, it often results in a missed opportunity.
 Instead, the megaphone is used to blame each other or shame the client for being poor, uneducated, homeless, and/or drug addicted.

 In February 2013, Vice.com, an online magazine, printed an interview with a young social worker entitled, “Social Work in the Tenderloin Will Kill Something Inside of You”.
 This article stirred a lot of reaction from the social work community.
 The magazine had to redact items and pictures from the original article which could have been a breach of confidentiality by the social worker who was the source for the article.
 However, I read the article in its redacted form.